Welcome to today's edition of the Rush 24-7 podcast.

 The Republicans are hell-knowing the Obama proposal.

-Obama cannot unless he lies, which is entirely possible.
+Obama cannot, unless he lies, which is entirely possible.

-But none of this that they have asked for, none of this that they suggest is going to happen, and the and the and the deal killer is that he's not going to reset this and start from ground zero.
+But none of this that they have asked for, none of this that they suggest is going to happen.

 Will the special interest groups the Obama administration has cut deals with be included in the televised discussion?

-And you gonna let us uh ask why they are exempted from any tax on the Cadillac health care plans everybody else is gonna have to pay.
+In other words, are you going to bring the unions in there and you're going to let us ask why they are exempted from any tax on the Cadillac health care plans everybody else is going to have to pay?

-What about they're going to bring Senator Nelson in so we can ask him about his.
+What about, are you going to bring Senator Nelson in so we can ask him about his, by the way, Senator Nelson has gotten a message.

-Senator Ben Nelson, Nebraska says that he will now join the Republican filibuster against the confirmation of this new National Labor Relations Board communist that Obama has picked to head it up.
+Senator Nelson on an unrelated matter apparently has cave, Senator Ben Nelson, Nebraska, says that he will now join the Republican filibuster against the confirmation of this new National Labor Relations Board communist that Obama has picked to head it up.

-Now that's that's uh that's pretty big out there.
+Now, that's pretty big out there.

-So the letter is uh is is what it is.
+So the letter is what it is.

-Uh but it is different from what the Republicans have communicated in the past.
+It's not a hell-no letter, but it is different from what the Republicans have communicated in the past.

-Uh this is a goading letter.
+This is a goading letter.

 Now, this isn't the Senate.